 Likes, subscriber and follower counts, and views are no longer central to social media strategies.
 Brands are challenged to find new ways to measure success.
 They’re competing not just for people’s attention, but also the rate and duration of user engagement.
 That’s why they’re looking for solutions that use relevant data to determine the quality of their audience.

 This is where audience segmentation comes in.
 It doesn’t only look into people’s demographics.
 Segmentation digs deeper and strategically classifies the audience into meaningful groups based on individual preferences, behaviors, and purchasing habits.
-It also identifies their needs and challenges, their passions and advocacies, and what they care about.
+It also identifies their needs and challenges, their passions and advocacies, and things millennials like & care about.

 Knowing and understanding these help build rapport with the right market.
 As a result, they’re sure to take time to engage with your content.
 You’ll be able to curate relevant posts, establish significant relationships, and increase consumer trust.
 It enables you to create connections and experiences.
 You can also engage in meaningful conversations and cultivate interactions that go beyond likes and shares.